zalzally/internship/a16z-summer-2014.md

 - Experience in the mobile technology ecosystem
 - Experience in the sharing economy ecosystem
 - Experience in the marketplace/commerce ecosystem
+- Experience in the crowdfunding ecosystem
+- Experience in the health care + software ecosystem
 - Founded a company or high probability of starting one soon

 For interested candidates: